Intezaar (1956 film)

-A musical blockbuster of its time, the film is considered as one of the best musical films of the Lollywood of all times with songs by Jehan, Kausar Parveen and Iqbal Bano and lyrics by Qateel Shifai.
+A musical blockbuster of its time, the film is considered as one of the best musical films of Lollywood of all times with songs by Noor Jehan, Kausar Parveen and Iqbal Bano and lyrics by Qateel Shifai.
 The songs of the film "Chand Hsaey Dunya Basey", "Jis Din Se Piya Dil Le Gye", "Aa Bhi Ja" and "O Janey Waley" became memorable.

 Plot

 Nimmi, a blind girl with a melodious voice lives in a hilly village.
 She awaits for her childhood friend, Saleem who used to live here fifteen years ago in their childhood.
 However, they couldn't keep in touch as Slaeem's mother doesn't like her son's friendship with a singer's daughter.
 Years after when his mother dies, he goes to the mountains to meet Nimmi but there he meets Chhemo, Nimmi's cousin.
-On the advise of Lachoo, Chhemo deceives Saleem and introduces herself as Nimmi to him, so that she can get her wealth.
+On the advice of Lachoo, Chhemo deceives Saleem and introduces herself as Nimmi to him, so that she can get her wealth.
 On the other hand, Nimmi feels that something is wrong as she finds that Saleem is near to her.

 Things take a turn for all of them when a theatre manager offers a job to both Nimmi and Chhemo in his theater in Karachi.
 The time finally arrives when Nimmi discovers about Saleem and has yet to meet him but he gets prey of Lachoo's attack who injures his leg and throws him from the bridge.
 Nimmi then goes to Karachi where she sings the songs in the theater.
-The theatre was actually belonged to Saleem's twin brother Naeem who falls in love with her.
+The theatre actually belonged to Saleem's twin brother Naeem who falls in love with her.